 Video is the new number one way to provide shareable marketing content.
 Many experts in the field estimate that by 2021 it will be the number one online content, accounting for 80% of all internet traffic.
-People make their entire living off posting video content onto social networks like Facebook, Youtube, Instagram and Twitter.
+People make their entire living off posting video content onto social networks like Facebook, Youtube, Instagram, and Twitter.
 Not to mention big brands - your competition - using them as their most effective marketing scheme.
 Marketing experts say that 93% of them have gained at least 1 new client specifically down to video content.
-That means this understanding this medium and how it works on social networks is the next big thing for promoting your business.
+That means understanding this medium and how it works on social networks is the next big thing for promoting your business.
 Let’s get down to it.

 - How video works with social media

 Now that everyone is using a smartphone, and an impressive 52% of all internet traffic is through mobile, it means you need to figure out ways of getting your visuals onto media people use and see every day.
 That means social media.